 Hosted participants and their host families

-Local Chapter-level and Team level support volunteers have an extremely important role to play in ensuring the on-going adjustment of each participant within the context of four predominant relationships:
+Local Team level support volunteers have an extremely important role to play in ensuring the on-going adjustment of each participant within the context of four predominant relationships:

 - Participant’s relationship with the new culture

-- The support volunteer provides information about normal cultural adjustment problems that might be typical for participants to encounter at certain stages of their program and support, guidance and counseling when this adjustment seems particularly difficult.
+- The support volunteer provides information about cultural adjustment problems that might be typical for participants to encounter at certain stages of their program and support, guidance and counseling when this adjustment seems particularly difficult.

 - The participant’s relationship with the host family

-- The support volunteer helps guide the participant and host family’s adjustment to living together through separate monthly contact with each, sharing pertinent information, and intervening if necessary.
+- The support volunteer helps guide the participant and host family’s adjustment to living together through separate monthly contacts with each party, sharing pertinent information, and intervening if necessary.
 This intervention may look like family or separate meetings to address the challenges.
 Input from the Support national staff could be received or sought out in the early stages but should be involved if issues escalate or persist.

 - The participant’s understanding of self

-- In conjunction with the participant’s adjustment to a new culture, the support volunteer helps the participant deal with personal questions he may have about himself and his reactions to and expectations of the experience.
+- In conjunction with the participant’s adjustment to a new culture, the support volunteer helps the participant deal with personal questions they may have about themselves and their reactions to and expectations of the experience.
 It’s important to remember that the participant is going through developmental stages on a personal level and that these might factor into what they might be experiencing.

 Participants going abroad and their natural parents